 - 1. Behaviors that, under normal circumstances, may warrant the expulsion of exceptional education students shall include: - a.
 Carrying or concealing weapons on the school grounds, in a school building, on a school bus, or in a motor vehicle on School Board property or at a school-sponsored function. - b.
-Possessing, selling, using, delivering, transmitting, or distributing any controlled substance, as defined in Florida Statutes, or alcoholic beverages on school property. - c.
+Possessing, selling, using, delivering, transmitting, or distributing any controlled substance, as defined in Florida Statutes, or alcoholic beverages on school property. - e.
 Infliction of serious bodily injury upon another individual while at school, on school premises, or at a school function. - 2.
-The expulsion of an exceptional education student shall not result in a complete cessation of educational services; the school is responsible for providing the expelled student's education during the expulsion in accordance with a revised individual education plan (IEP).
-The following procedures shall be followed for the expulsion of an exceptional student: - a.
-The principal shall adhere to State Board of Education Rules when recommending expulsion of exceptional students and shall be responsible for convening the IEP team. - b.
-Prior to the IEP meeting, a functional behavior assessment (FBA) must have been conducted. - c.
-A behavior management plan shall be developed if not already in place and comply with State Board of Education Rules. - d.
+The expulsion of a student with a disability shall not result in a complete cessation of educational services; the school is responsible for providing the expelled student's education during the expulsion in accordance with a revised individual education plan (IEP).
+The following procedures shall be followed for the expulsion of a student with a disability: - a.
+The principal shall adhere to State Board of Education Rules when recommending expulsion of students with disabilities and shall be responsible for convening the IEP team. - b.
+Prior to the IEP meeting, a functional behavior assessment (FBA) must have been conducted. - A behavior intervention plan shall be developed if not already in place and comply with State Board of Education Rules. - d.
 The decision of the IEP team as to the most appropriate placement for the student will be made and recorded on the IEP. - e.
 Parents of students with disabilities shall be afforded all procedural safeguards as required by law.